-An absence will count as excused only if the student is participating in a university-sponsored event (athletics, theater, music, field trip, religious holidays) and provides documentation from an appropriate authority.
+An absence will count as excused only if a) the student is ill and can provide a doctor's note, or b) the student is participating in a university-sponsored event (athletics, theater, music, field trip, religious holidays) and provides documentation from an appropriate authority (i.e. faculty member).
 Absences related to university-sponsored events must be discussed with me PRIOR to the date that will be missed.